ric9176/CV/README.md

 Digital Nomad and avid technologist, I have worked on a variety of projects with a diverse range of people, crossing both languages and continents.
 As a speaker of five languages and counting, I've been told I'm a great communicator and motivating to work with.

-As a serial entrepreneur passionate about teaching and mentoring.
-I founded an online English school in 2012, and have not stopped, jumping into the Edtech world teaching professional Developers with [React GraphQL Academy](https://reactgraphql.academy/) since 2017.
-The last couple years I've been a lead coach and organizer of the public trainings in addition to delivering onsite training for professional devs at top companies.
-In addition to coaching I also managed the build and technical implementation of both the branded site and materials for the in person courses.
-I've worked with and helped build a team spanning marketing/UX, sales, anyalytics and developers, also mentoring multiple junior devs and running the coach community.
-I love giving back to the developer community and co-run the [JavaScript Lisbon](https://www.meetup.com/JavaScript-Lisbon/) meetup in addition to speaking at events across Europe.
+As an entrepreneur passionate about teaching and mentoring, I founded an online English school in 2012, and since then jumped into the tech world as a software engineer in roles at a diverse range of startups before my current role running and coaching professional Developers with [React GraphQL Academy](https://reactgraphql.academy/).
+As a software engineer I have become highly specialized in the React ecosystem and confident as a solution architect, having been the lead developer on several React projects such as Boston University’s renowned [AGNI journal](https://agnionline.bu.edu/).
+My expertise and stack preference is React -> GraphQL -> MongoDB / Firebase -> Serverless (google cloud), but I’m also proficient and have experience in many others in both JavaScript and other languages including (Ruby, Python, PHP), and always looking to expand.
+The last couple of years I've been a lead coach and organizer of the public trainings of RGA in addition to delivering onsite training for professional devs at top companies, both coaching and advising developer leads on best practice patterns and implementations for React and its associated libraries.
+In addition to coaching and business development, I also lead the team on the build and technical implementation of both the branded site and materials for the in person courses.
+I've worked with and helped build a team spanning marketing/UX, sales, analytics and developers, while also mentoring multiple junior devs and running the coach community.
+I love giving back to the developer community and co-run the [JavaScript Lisbon](https://www.meetup.com/JavaScript-Lisbon/) and [JavaScript London](https://www.meetup.com/JavaScript-London/) meetup in addition to speaking at events across Europe, including in the Netherlands, Croatia and Portugal, among others.
+I also write content on Medium and RGA blog in my free time and have made some [video content on React Hooks](https://youtu.be/8ejtnaOxXQE).

 I'm always open to new opportunities and collaborations in which I can harness my previously developed skills in growing a business, while further developing my new tech skills.
 I love being challenged by and learning from supportive, collaborative teammates in a friendly, creative and adventurous organisation.